JeffHing/angular-cabinet/README.md

 });
 ```

-### 2. Add the HTML
+### 2. Create the HTML Structure

-Add the HTML with the directives.
-The optional drawer ids associated with the
+How the HTML is structured depends upon the layout of the particular user
-directives allows the elements to be moved around in any order but still
-maintain the correct relationship between trigger and content.
-For example,
-the tab triggers could be moved after the tab contents to display tabs at the
-bottom of the form instead.

-This displays three tabs:
+interface component and the limits of CSS.

+For tabs that appear at the top of the content, we need to specify the
+tabTrigger directives before the tabContents directives.

 ```html
 <div tabs>